TheIconfactory/Tapestry/Documentation/API.md

 #### sites

-The sites category is a list of strings where the plugin can be used.
+The sites category is a list of strings where the connector can be used.
 These checks are performed on the URL that is supplied by the user.

-For example. the `com.gocomics` plugin only works on one site so it uses:
+For example. the `com.gocomics` connector only works on one site so it uses:

 ```json
 	"site": [